N-Wouda/ALNS/README.md

 - The travelling salesman problem (TSP), [here][2].
 We solve an instance of 131 cities in one minute to a 2% optimality gap, using very simple destroy and repair heuristics.
+- The capacitated vehicle routing problem (CVRP), [here][8].
+We solve an instance with 241 customers to within 3% of optimality using a combination of a greedy repair operator, and a _slack-induced substring removal_ destroy operator.
 - The cutting-stock problem (CSP), [here][4].
 We solve an instance with 180 beams over 165 distinct sizes to within 1.35% of optimality in only a very limited number of iterations.